wvlet/wvlet/website/docs/usage/repl.md

 ## Shortcut Keys

 Wvlet shell basically uses [GNU readline](https://readline.kablamo.org/emacs.html)-style shortcut keys.
-Here are the list of shortcut keys that are most frequently used in the shell:
+Here is the list of shortcut keys that are most frequently used in the shell:

 ### Navigation